swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 We considered making `ProgressManager` not @Observable, and make `ProgressReporter` the @Observable adapter instead.
 This would limit developers to have to do `manager.reporter` before binding it with a UI component.
 While this simplifies the case for integrating with UI components, it introduces more boilerplate to developers who may only have a `ProgressManager` to begin with.

 ### Not exposing read-only variables in `ProgressReporter`
 We initially considered not exposing get-only variables in `ProgressReporter`, which would work in cases where developers are composing `ProgressReporter` into multiple different `ProgressManager` parents.
 However, this would not work very well for cases where developers only want to observe values on the `ProgressReporter`, such as `fractionCompleted` because they would have to call `reporter.manager` just to get the properties.
 Thus we decided to introduce read-only properties on `ProgressReporter` as well.

-### Introduce Method to Generate Localized Description
-We considered introducing a `localizedDescription(including:)` method, which returns a `LocalizedStringResource` for observers to get custom format descriptions for `ProgressManager`.
-In contrast, using a `FormatStyle` aligns more closely with Swift's API, and has more flexibility for developers to add custom `FormatStyle` to display localized descriptions for additional properties they may want to declare and use.

 ### Introduce Explicit Support for Cancellation, Pausing, and Resuming of this Progress Reporting API
 The existing `Progress` provides support for cancelling, pausing and resuming an ongoing operation tracked by an instance of `Progress`, and propagates these actions down to all of its children.
 We decided to not introduce support for this behavior as there is support in cancelling a `Task` via `Task.cancel()` in Swift structured concurrency.
 The absence of support for cancellation, pausing and resuming in `ProgressManager` helps to clarify the scope of responsibility of this API, which is to report progress, instead of owning a task and performing actions on it.